The Unseen Species Problem Revisited: Introduction

-We show that an estimator being linear is equivalent to it satisfying a very natural problem symmetry.
-We give a recipe, in terms of a certain optimization problem, for constructing linear estimators which are, up to an explicit multiplicative constant, optimal in the class of estimators satisfying this symmetry.
-Comparing our Theorem \ref{thm: opt powerhouse} to Theorem 1 and Theorem 2 of \cite{orlitsky_2016_optimal} we see that at the cost of insisting on the symmetry, which the SGTE in any case satisfies, we get a pre-asymptotic result with an explicit multiplicative constant rather than an asymptotic result with an unknown constant in the exponent.
-Unfortunately the proof of the estimator being optimal does not give the rate.
-Algorithmically searching for good estimators hearkens back to \cite{efron_1976_estimating}, but therein they were optimizing a-posteriori while we optimize a-priori.
-Our estimator is much better in the worst case and this translates to improved performance on several real data sets, namely those where there are many rare species.
+We propose a linear estimator of our own, defined as the minimizer of a certain convex functional which bounds the MSE.
+Our estimator has much better pre-asymptotic guarantees than even the SGTE, at least the same, and in some sense better, asymptotic guarantees as $\hat{S}_{t,T}^{(\text{PW})}$, respects the symmetries of the problem better than $\hat{S}_{t,T}^{(\text{PW})}$ and has very good empirical performance.
+Actually, our approach uses little of the specific structure of the unseen species problem and we expect that an analogous approach will produce essentially optimal linear estimators for a wide range of property estimation problems where the property can be written as a sum of contributions from the species.

 We give a central limit theorem with a variance proxy for linear estimators but since the estimators are in general biased this does not immediately allow the construction of calibrated prediction intervals.
 We supply a worst case bound on the bias, so conservative prediction intervals are in principle available but these will likely be too cautious for most uses.

-In the generalized problem with sets of bounded size we show quite generically that linear estimators do not suffer a rate degeneration compared to the classical problem.
-Consequently, the estimators of \cite{orlitsky_2016_optimal} are pseudo-optimal also in this subset of the generalized problem, with the same rate gap as in the classical problem.
+We characterize the minimax rate for incidence data with sets of bounded size, up to polylog factors and insisting on respecting a natural problem symmetry.